voteliquid/blog/_posts/2016-09-21-what-is-liquid-democracy.md

 Delegation passes transitively, from one person to the next.
 So if you entrust your vote to your close friend, and your friend delegates to their favorite professor, the professor can vote for all three of you.
 This creates a network of tightly knit connections that rewards the most trusted people.

-This is the key to Liquid Democracy.
-Networks of trust allow it to flourish at scale, where Direct Democracy fails.
+This is the key to liquid democracy.
+Networks of trust allow it to flourish at scale, where direct democracy fails.

 [![Play with this vote delegation simulator: https://demo.liquid.vote](/assets/article_images/2016-09-21-what-is-liquid-democracy/liquid-democracy-simulation-screenshot.png)](https://demo.liquid.vote)

 #### Representation & Accountability

-Unlike traditional elections, Liquid Democracy is not winner-take-all.
-In Representative Democracy, even when a candidate wins only 51% of the electorate’s vote, they’re expected to represent 100% of their constituents.
+Unlike traditional elections, liquid democracy is not winner-take-all.
+In representative democracy, even when a candidate wins only 51% of the electorate’s vote, they’re expected to represent 100% of their constituents.

 Political movements are forced to consolidate, else they risk going home with nothing.
 Winner-take-all elections entrench a two-party landscape.

-In Liquid Democracy, when 51% of voters choose the same delegate, 51% of the power flows to that delegate.
+In liquid democracy, when 51% of voters choose the same delegate, 51% of the power flows to that delegate.
 And their “rival candidates” still get the voting power equivalent of their earned votes.
 True representation.

-But there are actually no “candidates” because in Liquid Democracy, there are no elections.
+But there are actually no “candidates” because in liquid democracy, there are no elections.
 Right now, it’s [too expensive](http://slides.com/domsch/deck-1#/6) to run elections more frequently than every few years.
-But in Liquid Democracy, you can [change your delegate](/assets/article_images/2016-09-21-what-is-liquid-democracy/see-you-in-4-years.png) anytime.
+But in liquid democracy, you can [change your delegate](/assets/article_images/2016-09-21-what-is-liquid-democracy/see-you-in-4-years.png) anytime.
 True accountability.

 ---------

 #### tl;dr —

-By implementing Liquid Democracy, we could empower our most trustworthy leaders, give ourselves true choice and accountability, and transform our politics and society.
+By implementing liquid democracy, we could empower our most trustworthy leaders, give ourselves true choice and accountability, and transform our politics and society.

 #### Thank you for reading.

-Our plan is to bring Liquid Democracy to the United States, in a way that doesn’t require constitutional amendments.
+Our plan is to bring liquid democracy to the United States, in a way that doesn’t require constitutional amendments.

 ***Join us.*** Sign up for your jurisdiction: [https://join.liquid.vote](https://join.liquid.vote).